 Trucking Drives the Economy (and Vice-Versa)

 Many economists look to trucking as a key bell weather of the United States’ overall economic health.
 When more trucks are moving and freight rates are rising, that means consumers are spending more, and retailers and manufacturers are adding to their inventories.
-It’s no coincidence that, at a time when consumer confidence and overall employment are at the highest levels in nearly 17 years, the trucking industry is also seeing growth in shipping demand.
+It’s no coincidence that, at a time when the overall employment rate is high and consumer confidence is rising, the trucking industry is also seeing growth in shipping demand.

 Trucking is Small Business

-According to the Federal Motor Carrier Safety Administration (FMCSA) there were 493,730 trucking companies operating in the United States in 2016.
-That number is down slightly from a few years ago, but the fact remains: many of America's small business owners are truckers.
+According to the Federal Motor Carrier Safety Administration (FMCSA) there were over 577,000 trucking companies operating in the United States as of March2024.
+That number may rise or fall from year to year, but the fact remains: many of America's small business owners are truckers.

 Trucking Remains a Solid Career Path

 When compared with U.S. household median income, driving a truck remains a good way to make a living.
-According to the National Transportation Institute (NTI), for-hire drivers earn an average annual income of $54,000, while private fleet drivers make well over $70,000, on average.
-Median income for all U.S. households was $56,516 in 2016, according to U.S. Census numbers.
+According to the ATA, for-hire drivers earn an average annual income of over $76,000, while private fleet drivers could make significantly more, 80,000on average.
+Median income for all U.S. households was $80,610 in 2023, according to U.S. Census numbers.

-Trucking remains a solid, middle-class living, but there is concern about the industry’s wage growth and ability to recruit younger workers.
-According to the NTI, driver compensation has risen only 6.3% over the past five years.
-By comparison, the minimum wage has increased 45.2% over the same period of time.
+Trucking remains a solid, middle-class living, but there is concern about the industry’s wage growth, ability to recruit younger workers and more.
+According to the NTI, driver compensation has risen over the past five years, but perhaps not as much as it should With the cost of living for U.S. families increasing every day, it’s important for those in the trucking industry to be strategic about their spending.